stonith404/pingvin-share/docs/docs/setup/oauth2login.md

 ### OpenID Connect

-Generic OpenID Connect provider is also supported, we have tested it on Keycloak, Authentik and Casdoor.
+Generic OpenID Connect provider is also supported, we have tested it on Keycloak, Authentik, Casdoor and [Pocket ID](https://github.com/stonith404/pocket-id).

 Redirect URI: `https://<your-domain>/api/oauth/callback/oidc`